 Gluten Free Peanut Butter Chocolate Chip Cookies

 Here's how I do it.
 I mix up the basic batch of cookies, leaving the chocolate and nuts out.
 Then I bake one or two pans without the chocolate and nuts.
 Next, I add just the chocolate chips to the remaining cookie dough, mix thoroughly, and bake one or two pans with just chocolate.
 Finally, I add the nuts because that's the way Don prefers them.
 When I store the cookies, I keep the ones with nuts in a separate container.

+This is my favorite way to have Peanut Butter Cookies.
 You're gonna wanna eat some of these cookies.

 Peanut Butter Chocolate Chip Cookies (Gluten Free)

-- 1/2 cup butter
+- ½ cup butter

-- 1/2 cup turbinado or white sugar
+- ½ cup turbinado or white sugar

 - 1 cup brown sugar